 Our research: setting the pace

 One of the first things we ever did was to provide funding for pacemaker research at St. George's Hospital.
 It was there in 1961 that cardiologist Aubrey Leatham and ace technician Geoffrey Davies implanted the UK's first internal pacemaker.

-Learn how our heart research has led to breakthroughs in the treatment of irregular heart rhythms.
+Learn how our heart and circulatory research has led to breakthroughs in the treatment of irregular heart rhythms.

 Order or download our publications: